mxstack/mxmake/docs/source/make.md

 The "OBJECTS" variable can then be used in the dependencies and command of the "main" target.

 Variables in "make" can also be overridden on the command line, allowing for easy customization of the build process.
-For example, the following command would use a different compiler than the one defined in the makefile:
+For example, the following command would use a different compiler than the one defined in the Makefile further above:

 ```shell
 make CC=clang
 ```

-This way, "make" variables provide a flexible and convenient way to manage build configurations and reuse values throughout the makefile.
+This way, "make" variables provide a flexible and convenient way to manage build configurations and reuse values throughout the Makefile.

 There are many more details about variables in the GNU Make Manual.